Written by

 •

 If you're planning a new build, cladding is an essential aspect of the project.
-While some people are keen for a home to blend into the neighbourhood and local surroundings, others are looking to create something bold and unique.
-Thankfully, there are enough external house cladding ideas to suit a range of tastes and needs.
+While some people are happy for their home to blend into the neighbourhood and local surroundings, others are looking to create something bold and unique.
+Thankfully, there are plenty of exciting house cladding ideas to inspire you in the right direction.

-Timber is a classic cladding material and has been a staple of home building across New Zealand for centuries.
-A great way to modernise its look is to flip the traditional horizontal alignment and go vertical.
+Timber cladding is a classic choice and has been a staple of home building across New Zealand for over 100 years.
+A great way to modernise its look is to flip the traditional horizontal alignment and go with a vertical cladding installation.

-This will accentuate the height of your home’s structure in a very stylish way, bringing a warmth that also harks back to the days of log cabins.
+This will accentuate the height of your home’s structure in a very stylish way, bringing warmth in a way that only timber weatherboards can.

 Many houses with timber cladding use softwoods like Western Red Cedar, Radiata Pine, Macrocarpa and Douglas Fir.
 Hardwood options are less common but typical choices include Vitex, Kwila and Garapa.